One of the oldest and most prestigious marathons with worldwide acclaim is the Boston marathon.

 The only other way to compete in the event is if you are running on behalf of a charity.

-There are specific charities chosen by the Boston Athletic Association and the John Hancock Company to allow other racers to compete if they are able to complete the run within 6 hours.
+- Specific charities are chosen by the Boston Athletic Association and the John Hancock Company to allow other racers to compete if they can complete the run within 6 hours.

 There are countless stories behind competitors taking part in the race which can be found in the extensive journalism surrounding this event.